Raise your hand if back in high school you got the impression that making babies was as easy as 1, 2, 3, sex? [Slowly raises hand].

 The experience of fertility struggles is a lonely one.
 Women often feel isolated as others around them achieve first, second or even third pregnancies.
 However, 12% to 13% of women in the U.S. and about 17% worldwide experience fertility difficulties.
 Thanks to social media, the ability to find support from a community with similar challenges is getting easier as people become more vocal about fertility and reproductive issues.

-What are common signs or symptoms of infertility?
+What are common signs of infertility?

 “It’s all about the period,” says Erlich.
 And of course it is, since your menstrual cycle is the literal evidence of your body’s monthly preparation to potentially house a baby, with the period itself representing the reset button if a baby did not make a home in your uterus that month.
 Periods were biologically designed to be somewhat regular, predictable and moderate.
 If your period is not, take notice.

 Here are seven menstrual symptoms that may indicate fertility issues:

 - Very heavy periods: Very heavy periods to the point that they interfere with your ability to go about your normal day can suggest a diagnosis like endometriosis.

 - Very painful periods: Similarly, periods that are excessively painful, particularly those that are debilitating and make you stay home from work or prevent you from your normal activities are highly suggestive of an underlying diagnosis that will affect fertility.

 - Very long or very short periods: The generally accepted norm is to bleed anywhere between 3 and 7 days.
 Bleeding for only 1 or 2 days or bleeding for well beyond 7 days should prompt a person to seek an evaluation.